Grants

 Illinois Central College offers jobs on or off campus with a Federal, State, local public agency, or a private nonprofit organization.
 Illinois Central College does not guarantee job placement when the student is awarded FWS as part of the financial aid package.

-FWS awards may be reduced or withdrawn if the student receives other assistance or does not begin working within a reasonable amount of time.
+FWS awards may be reduced or withdrawn if the student receives other assistance or does not begin working.

 Illinois Central College regularly employs students during the academic year and summer months.
-To be eligible for FWS, you must be awarded FWS as part of your financial aid package and be enrolled at ICC for a minimum of six semester hours for the semester in which you wish to work.
+To be eligible for FWS, you must be awarded FWS as part of your financial aid offer and be enrolled at ICC for a minimum of six semester hours for the semester in which you wish to work and maintain a 2.0 GPA.

 -